Table of Contents[Hide][Show]

 Idaho Kids Ski Free Deals

 Idaho 5th and 6th Grade Peak Season Passport: This passport program costs $18 in processing fees but covers skiing for 5th graders 3 times at each of the 18 locations.
 For 6th graders, it covers 2 visits to each of the 17 participating locations.
-Locations include: Bald Mountain, Bogus Basin, Brundage Mountain, Cottonwood Butte, Grand Targhee, Kelly Canyon, Little Ski Hill, Lookout Pass, Lost Trail, Magic Mountain, Pebble Creek, Pomerelle, Schweitzer, Silver Mountain, Snow Haven, Soldier Mountain, Sun Valley, and Tamarack.
 The passport is available to residents and non-residents alike.

 Maine Kids Youth Ski Specials

 Maine used to run a program called the WinterKids Passport.
-That program has undergone changes and now operates through an app called WinterKids.
+That program now operates through an app called WinterKids.
 There is a $35 membership fee per family of 5.
 While this makes it not free technically, we’re including it for informational purposes.
-The offers cover more than just skiing and extend to other snowsports.
+In 2020 you must sign up by October 31st to take advantage, so don’t delay.
+The offers cover more than just skiing and extend to other snow sports.
 You can view a list of included deals here.

 Michigan Kids Ski Free Locations

 Have a 4th or 5th grader in Michigan?
-Apply for a Cold is Cool Passport and receive up to 3 free lift tickets for your kiddo from a list of ore than 25 resort options.
-The child must be accompanied by a paying adult.
-There is a $20 processing/shipping fee for the passport.
+Apply for a Cold is Cool Passport and receive up to 3 free lift tickets for your kiddo from a list of more than 28 resort options.
+There is a $25 fee for the passport.
+New for the 2020/2021 ski season the passport now operates through an app making it contactless as passes are redeemed.
+You will need a photo of your child to attach to the printable ID card.
+It’s a great way to use up that second passport photo!

 Boyne Mountain: Kids 5 and under ski free every day at Boyne Mountain.
 Have some late blooming skiers?
 They also offer a free beginners area for all ages.
 Just pick up a free ticket at the ticket window.
 Our writer found family fun everywhere she turned at Boyne Mountain.

 Ski Brule: Kids 9 and under ski free every day at Ski Brule.
-Become a Friends & Neighbors member (free program) to get $7 equipment rentals for kids with a paying adult.
-More freebies at Ski Brule include free mac and cheese and free snow tubing.
-See all the details on their site.
+Become a Friends & Neighbors member (free program) to get $10 equipment rentals for kids on Sundays.
+More freebies at Ski Brule include Sunday specials of free mac and cheese and free snow tubing.

 Montana Kids Ski Free Deals